Gamer, Geek, and Beer Lover!

 I’ve basically been writing my whole life, since I was old enough to put crayon to construction paper!

-I then attended Paul Smith’s College and earned a two year degree in Culinary Arts.
-I spent the next two years unsuccessfully trying to find a “career” in the food service industry.
+I then attended Paul Smith’s College and earned a two year degree in Culinary Arts & Hotel Restaurant Management.
+I spent the next year unsuccessfully trying to find a “career” in the food service industry.
 I enjoyed cooking, just didn’t enjoy the business.

 Deciding to take my life in another direction before I got to old I figured I would go for a tech degree.
 Video games were just starting to make a big comeback, and I was a HUGE Quake player.
 It seemed the right fit.

-I attended Full Sail University 1997 – 2001 and graduated with degrees in Entertainment Business & Game/Product Development.
+I attended Full Sail University 1999 – 2002 and graduated with degrees in Entertainment Business & Game/Product Development.
 I even got to attend Dave Arneson’s Game Design class and participated in his weekly RPG games and he in mine!

-Ready to break out into the world of video games I landed a job with Big Huge Games.
+Ready to break out into the world of video games I landed a job with the newly created Big Huge Games.
 I was very excited and many promises were made.
-I ended up doing a lot of menial work for my first year as the company was consumed with getting its title “Rise of Nations” & their custom game engine build for it.
+I ended up doing a lot of ‘menial’ work my first year.
+The company was consumed with its fledgling title “Rise of Nations” & their custom game engine build for it.
 Suffice it to say I didn’t last long, feeling pushed to the side I was ready to explode with creative magma.
 I needed to work somewhere I could vent.
 I usually poured these creative juices into my role playing games much to the delight of my players!

 Afterward, I thought, “Hey, that was cool.
 I wonder who else will pay me for writing game stuff?”
 I then submitted a cover letter, resume, and writing samples to every roleplaying game company I could find on the Internet.
 This was at the beginning of the d20 boom, when Wizards of the Coast released the core Dungeons & Dragons rules mechanics for other companies to use for free, so plenty of companies were out there.

 My strategy worked.
 My first project was for Palladium Books (sometimes called “Palladium Games”); my second was for Pandahead Productions.
 After that, things just got better.
-Now I’m a full-time freelance writer, editor, game designer, and game developer.
-I write for all kinds of game companies, trading card games, and video games (they need good story development as well).
+I became a full-time freelance writer, editor, game designer, and game developer.
+I wrote for all kinds of game companies, trading card games, and video games (they need good story development as well).
 I became involved in all aspects of product development, wrote timely reviews and articles for a couple of newspapers, magazines, and online media sources.